-©MASCC, Multinational Association for Supportive Care in Cancer™ • All rights reserved worldwide.
+MASCC, Multinational Association for Supportive Care in Cancer™ • All rights reserved worldwide.

 On behalf of the ESMO/MASCC Guidelines Working Group, the updated antiemetic guidelines have been published in the Annals of Oncology.
 Guideline update for MASCC and ESMO in the prevention of chemotherapy and radiotherapy-induced nausea and vomiting: results of the Perugia consensus conference.
 F. Roila, J. Herrstedt, M. Aapro, R.J.
 Gralla, et al. , Annals of Oncology 21 (Supplement 5): v232 - v243, 2010

 A major effort of the Mucositis Study Group of MASCC/ISOO has been a comprehensive review of the literature related to mucositis and the development of evidence-based clinical practice guidelines.
 The first set of MASCC/ISOO Mucositis Guidelines were published in the journal Cancer in 2004.
 The first update of these guidelines was described in publications in 2006-2007.
-These included a paper summarizing the guidelines published in the journal Cancer, and a set of papers, published in Supportive Care in Cancer, that reported the detailed results for the various categories of interventions.
-A summary of the most recent update of the MASCC/ISOO Mucositis Guidelines is now available on this website.
+The most recent update of the MASCC/ISOO Mucositis Guidelines is now available on this website.
 This includes a summary paper published open access in Cancer in 2014 which is posted above.
-In addition, a set of papers has been published in Supportive Care in Cancer in 2013, that describes detailed results for different categories of interventions for mucositis.
+In addition, a set of publications in Supportive Care in Cancer describes detailed results for different categories of interventions for mucositis.
 A summary of the guidelines is also posted.

 MASCC Endorsed Guideline Partnerships